john-cd/rust_howto/src/data_structures.md

 # Data Structures

+Rust implementations of ways of organizing data suited for specific purposes.

 | Recipe | Crates | Categories |
 |--------|--------|------------|
 | [Define and operate on a type represented as a bitfield][ex-bitflags] | [![bitflags-badge]][bitflags] | [![cat-no-std-badge]][cat-no-std] |